giantcarlos/post-records-storefront/README.md

 ### **Features**
 ---

-- Data fetched from the back-end to be displayed on the shop display.
+- Communicate with the back-end to access inventory data.
-- Login feature to unlock purchasing and collection features.
+- Utilize back-end data in combination with front-end design to create a positive online retail experience.
-- Make purchases and place records in a collection page.
+- Login feature to unlock purchasing and collection page usage.

 ### **Tech**